Quick start

 What should I double-check before trusting the answer?

-Concrete density varies by mix, aggregate, reinforcement, moisture, and air content.
-Use supplier data for hauling, disposal, or engineering decisions.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Concrete density varies by mix, aggregate, reinforcement, moisture, air content, and lightweight or heavyweight material choices.
+Use supplier data for truck limits, crane picks, disposal tickets, forms, or engineering decisions.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What density should I use for concrete weight?